 Location: Great Harbor, Jost Van Dyke

-As the song “I am the Summertime” woke me up this morning, I knew this day would be a rather exciting day for I, was to be the Skipper.
-Like every early morning here in the BVI on board Kes Kat we quickly woofed down our breakfast and set sail for Jost Van Dyke, the third largest island in the territory.
-However the winds were not in our favor today for it was coming from behind us, forcing us to sail downwind which can be considered to be rather dangerous though with me behind the wheel this was not a problem.
+As the song “I am the Summertime” woke me up this morning, I knew this day would be a rather exciting day for me, was to be the Skipper.
+Like every early morning here in the BVI on board Kes Kat, we quickly woofed down our breakfast and set sail for Jost Van Dyke, the third largest island in the territory.
+However, the winds were not in our favor today for it was coming from behind us, forcing us to sail downwind, which can be considered to be rather dangerous though with me behind the wheel, this was not a problem.
 So we sailed safely towards the island to embark upon the adventurous day that lay ahead.

-Once we had dropped the anchor we went onto shore, which is equally as disorientating every time for now the ground we walk on feels like it rocks below us after living on a boat for more than a week.
+Once we had dropped the anchor, we went onto the shore, which is equally as disorientating every time, for now, the ground we walk on feels like it rocks below us after living on a boat for more than a week.
 We were greeted by some of the Jost Van Dyke students, ages ranging from as young as five to twenty-three years old.
-Our goal for today was to make a buddy, mine being a little eight year old girl with many colorful beads in her hair, and try to get to know them and allow them to get to know you whilst having a lot of fun.
+Our goal for today was to make a buddy, mine being a little eight-year-old girl with many colorful beads in her hair, and try to get to know them and allow them to get to know you whilst having a lot of fun.
 We took the ten students to our boat and set sail, again, to a hilariously small island named Sandy Key.
-It was one of those islands which you only see on postcards with the classic couple of palm trees, the pristine white beaches and turquoise water.
+It was one of those islands which you only see on postcards with a classic couple of palm trees, the pristine white beaches, and turquoise water.
 Coming from the cold country of Sweden and growing up used to the miserable weather of London, I didn’t think these places were real, until today, so it was truly magical to actually be there and to share the experience with some children of the JVDPS.